uujohnnyuu/huskium/README.md

 ## Element Cache Settings

-This method **only applies to** `Element`, **not** `Elements`!
+This setting applies **only to** `Element`, **not** `Elements`!

-It controls whether to cache the found WebElement object for reuse.
+It controls whether to cache the WebElement for reuse.
-The benefit is that if the same element is accessed multiple times,
-the already located WebElement will be reused to save the time of re-locating, speeding up the process.

-Additionally, it will automatically handle recovery when `InvalidSessionIdException` or `StaleElementReferenceException` occurs,
-so you don't have to worry about element reference issues.
+Caching improves performance by avoiding repeated lookups and auto-recovers
+from common exceptions like `StaleElementReferenceException`.

-By default, the `Element` class uses the caching mechanism.
+By default, `Element` uses caching.
-However, if your testing environment is highly unstable,
+If your test environment is unstable, disable caching to re-locate elements each time for better stability.
-you can simply disable this cache setting to ensure stability by re-locating the element each time.

-Notice that `Elements` does not support this setting because the state of multiple elements tends to be more volatile.
-Even if caching were enabled, it would not guarantee the cached elements are the same as the previous ones.
-Thus, it follows the official explicit wait strategy by re-locating the elements each time.

-Again, this method **only applies to** `Element`, **not** `Elements`!
+To reiterate, `Elements` does **not** support this setting.
+It always re-fetches due to the unstable nature of multiple elements.

+Cache options:
-- **True**: Cache the found WebElement object to reuse.
+- **True**: Cache the WebElement for reuse.
-- **False**: Refind element for each process.
+- **False**: Always refetch the element.

-There are two types of element cache settings
+There are two types of element cache settings:
-- **P1**: Element Object Level
+- **P1**: Element Object Level.
+Defaults to `None`, falls back to the global setting.
-- **P2**: Element Global Level
+- **P2**: Element Global Level.
+Defaults to `True`.

 ### P1.
 Element Object Level of Cache
 Sets whether the `Element` object caches, overriding the global setting.